OpenAgricultureFoundation/openag-device-software/docs/install/install_raspberry_pi_3_source.md

-# Installation on a Raspberry Pi 3 for Development from Source
+# Installation on a Raspberry Pi 3 from Source
 1. Download [Raspbian Stretch Lite Image](https://www.raspberrypi.org/downloads/raspbian/)
 2. Flash image to [micro sd card](https://goo.gl/GHaCMB) with [Balena Etcher](https://www.balena.io/etcher/) and insert into raspberry pi
 3. Connect raspberry pi to monitor, keyboard, and ethernet cable then power on